Application tutorials and documentations in M30 release

-We have provided detailed documentations and tutorials in this M27 release which updates and merges with the previous major M24 release.
-For each application tutorial, based on users feedback we obtained for this release and previous ones, we have made a huge improvement compared to the release on M21.
+We have updated detailed documentations and tutorials in this M30 release which updates and merges with the previous releases.
+For each application tutorial, based on users feedback we obtained for this release and previous ones, we have made a huge improvement on both learning side and development side of the documentation.
 We divided VECMAtk tutorials into two formats, namely static and interactive.
-The static tutorials are accompanied with the M24 VECMAtk release while the interactive tutorials are included in this release, both publicly available from the deliverable D3.5 published on 14 August 2020.
+The static tutorials are accompanied with the M24 VECMAtk release while the interactive tutorials continued to be available in this release, also publicly available from the deliverable D3.5 published on the main VECMA website.

 The comprehensive all-in-one VECMAtk tutorials containing all following components which establishes a platform for verification, validation and uncertainty quantification (VVUQ).

 The interactive tutorials with Jupyter Notebook provide a portable training environment without requiring the installation of the VECMAtk components.
 Specifically, these tutorials focus on trying out FabSim3, EasyVVUQ, QCG-PilotJob and EasyVVUQ-QCGPJ using example applications.
 These interactive tutorials offer unique opportunities to teach and learn independently on how to perform VVUQ analysis.